lowlevl/nndi/README.md

 # Legality

-This library was produced using some reverse-engineering that is allowed by the French law, in the case of interoperability.
+This library was produced using some reverse-engineering that is allowed by the French law, in the name of _interoperability_.

 En France, la directive européenne *91/250/CEE* a été transposée par la loi *n° 94-361 du 10 mai 1994* et le terme interopérabilité, mentionné à l'article *L. 122-6-1* du **Code de la propriété intellectuelle**.